larebufc/HPSP_for_Ultrassonic_data/README.md

 Autors: Daiane Aparecida Zuanetti, Rosineide da Paz,  Talisson Rodrigues  and Esequiel Mesquita.

-All experimental data sets are aAll experimental data sets used are attached above.
+All experimental data sets used are attached above.

 Some results and the codes for  analyses with simulated data sets are shown in RStudio Connect in the follow links.